section-engineering-education/engineering-education/content/articles/introduction-to-automation-pyautogui/index.md

 Lastly, perform the minimize operation by clicking the minimize button using this code, `pyautogui.click(1253,27,duration=3)`.

-It is important to know automation, but we should not forget that we might encounter errors that arise from this automation.
+It is essential to know automation, but we should not forget that we might encounter errors that arise from this automation.
 Such as:
 - The mouse moving everywhere at a terrific speed.
 - The keyboard virtually strikes keys at multiple impulses uncontrollably.